Parsl/parslguts/taskpath.rst

 * The manager process which interfaces to the interchange (this is why you'll see a jumble of references to managers or worker pools in the code: the manager is the externally facing interface to the worker pool)

 * Several worker processes - each worker process is a worker.
-There are a bunch of configuration parameters and algorithms to decide how many workers to run - this happens near the start of the process worker pool process in the manager code.
+There are a bunch of configuration parameters and heuristics to decide how many workers to run - this happens near the start of the process worker pool process at `parsl/executors/high_throughput/process_worker_pool.py line 210 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/executors/high_throughput/process_worker_pool.py#L210>`_.
 There is one worker per simultaneous task, so usually one per core or one per node (depending on application preference).

-.. todo:: link to worker pool code that calculates number of workers

 The task arrives at the manager, and the manager dispatches it to a free worker.
 It is possible there isn't a free worker, becuase of the `pre-fetch feature <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/executors/high_throughput/executor.py#L113>`_ which can help in high throughput situations.
 The task will have to wait in another queue here - ready to start execution when a worker becomes free, without any more network activity.